-Face | Time presents portraits of time past and time present, referencing the faded memories of the Old Masters while at once pushing the subject into the 21st Century.
+Face | Time is an exhibition presenting portraits of time past and time present; referencing the faded memories of the Old Masters while at once pushing the subject into the 21st Century.
 Face | Time is open to the public from Friday 4th to Wednesday 9th November 2016 at 90 Piccadilly, London, W1J 7NE.

 In a world of selfies, it is time to again look at the self; our own selves and those of others.
-Here, ideas of the self and time is mediated in new and recent works by established and emerging portrait painters.
-Among the issues explored in the exhibition are the artist’s sources of inspiration, the ways in which portraits engage with identity as they are perceived, represented, and understood and constructed, and how portraiture represents a particular occasion that transcends a single moment in time.
+Here, ideas of the self and time are mediated in new and recent works by artists Isabella Watling, Wanda Bernardino, Sabatino Cersosimo, Emma Hopkins, and Simon Davis - all of whom were specially selected for their ambitious and visionary conception of contemporary portraiture.